The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 A fairly large number of studies have evaluated the ability of antioxidants to improve semen parameters and fertility outcomes.
 The difficulty in evaluating the data is that many of the studies are small and not controlled (i.e. not double blind, placebo controlled).
 Also, since there are such as wide variety of antioxidant supplements available (each containing different amounts of active ingredient), the studies inevitably include a wide range of treatment regimens, making it difficult to decipher which of the antioxidants may be offering more benefit than the others.

 As a general statement, reviews of the literature have found a beneficial impact of the use of antioxidants on reversing the damages of oxidative stress on sperm.
 [Majzoub A. ArabJUrol 2018].
 Improvements in semen parameters and live birth rates following natural intercourse have been noted.
 [Safarinejad MR. JUrol 2009][Keskes-Ammar L. ArchAndrol 2003] Improvements in sperm DNA fragmentation levels have been documents with antioxidant use.
 [Salehi P. IntJReprodBiomed 2019].
 Even with advanced female treatments such as IVF/ICSI are used, improvements in fertility outcomes have been noted.
 [Greco E. HumReprod 2005][Tremellen K. AustNZJObstrGyn 2007].
-However, not everyone is convinced that the use of antioxidants in male infertility is justified.
-The 2020 MOXI (Males, Antioxidants, and Fertility) trial randomized 171 infertile men to either an antioxidant regimen or placebo.
+Overall, most studies of antioxidants have shown improvements in semen parameters and decrease levels of sperm DNA fragmentation, but not all of them.
+[Alhaman A. FertSteril 2023].
+The 2020 MOXI (Males, Antioxidants, and Fertility) trial randomized 171 infertile men to either an antioxidant regimen (Vit C, E, selenium, L-carnitine, zinc, folic acid, and lycopene) or placebo.
 After 3 to 6 months, there was no significant improvement in sperm density, motility, DNA fragmentation, or pregnancy and live birth rates with either natural intercourse or IUI.
-[Steiner A. Fert/Steril 2020].
+[Steiner A. FertSteril 2020].
 There is some concern as well that taking too many antioxidants can also potentially have a detrimental impact on a man’s general health and fertility outcomes as well, so “more” is not necessarily better.
 [Henkel R. Andrologia 2019]

 Conclusion